ppy/osu-wiki/wiki/Gameplay/Judgement/osu!taiko/en.md

 Small and large notes are judged with a Great, Ok, or Miss depending on how accurately they are hit.
 Hitting a note before the Miss window has no effect, and not hitting a note will cause a Miss after the Meh window passes.
 Hitting the wrong key for the colour of the note will also cause a Miss.

-### Drumrolls
+### Drum rolls

-Drumrolls give 300 score (600 during Kiai time) per correctly timed hit on a drum roll tick.<!-- TODO: what is the hit window for one of these? -->
+Drum rolls give 300 score (600 during Kiai time) per correctly timed hit on a drum roll tick.<!-- TODO: what is the hit window for one of these? -->

 ### Swells